tabishali13/First-Nextjs-Project/README.md

 # First-Nextjs-Project
-My first project built in Nextjs
+My first project built in Nextjs using typescript and tailwind css